Chromodyne/c-prog-modern-approach/ch06/Exercises/readme.md

 while (i >= 0) {

     if (i == 5) {
-        goto end   //Jumps to the end of this loop iteration but remains within the loop.
+        goto end;   //Jumps to the label which is at the end of the loop.
     }

     printf("%d ", i);